SHAKOTN/EIP712BackupToken/README.md

 When time comes to transfer tokens, original account can sign EIP712 message and send it to some another party.
 This party can then use the `transferFromWithSignature` function to transfer tokens from the original account to the backup address.

+Signed message should contain:
+1. `account` - original account that asks for emergency withdrawal
+2. `backupAddress` - backup address that will receive tokens
+3. `tokenAmount` - amount of tokens to transfer

 ## Setting up the project:
 - Run `npm install` to install all dependencies.
 - Run `npm run compile` to compile the contracts.